roggc/animals/README.md

-once cloned, you run *npm i* to install dependencies and *npm start* to start the project.
+once cloned (git clone https://github.com/roggc/animals.git name_you_want), you run *npm i* to install dependencies and *npm start* to start the project. *npm test* to run unit tests.